defo-project/ech-dev-utils/howtos/lighttpd.md

     2019-10-07 21:33:33: (mod_openssl.c.2130) SSL: 1 error:140000EA:SSL routines::callback failed
 ```

-That log line includes the requesting IP address for now.
+That log line includes the requesting IP address.

 ## Test

 The script [``testlighttpd.sh``](../scripts/testlighttpd.sh) sets environment
 vars and then runs lighttpd from the build, listening (for HTTPS only) on port
-3443, then runs some client tests against that server, and finally killing
+3443, then runs some client tests against that server, and finally kills
 the server process:

 ```bash